CSCI4850/S18-team1-project/README.md

 ## Breakout Atari Agent
 <img src="https://github.com/CSCI4850/S18-team1-project/blob/master/breakout.gif" width="200px" height="auto">
+Results of training on a GTX 1080 for 10 hours.

 ### Model:
 Our model consists of a Convolutional Neural Network with a preprocessed frame from Breakout of a (210, 160, 3) tuple => (84, 84) grayscale down-sized frame and a linear output size of 4 (no-op, fire, move left, move right) which gets reduced down to 3 (no-op, move left, move right) because (fire) in breakout is basically a no-op.
 The model uses the Adam optimizer with a logcosh, mean squared error, or huber loss function.